Seeed-Studio/seeed-linux-dtoverlays/modules/CAN-HAT/README.md

 The drivers of [Raspberry pi  CAN HAT](https://www.seeedstudio.com/2-Channel-CAN-BUS-FD-Shield-for-Raspberry-Pi-p-4072.html) for Raspberry Pi.

 ### Install CAN-HAT
-The is no need anymore to manually install or copy the drivers of CAN-HAT to ypur RPI since the drivers are already merged in the kernel and you only need to enable the HAT, but if you wish you can get a copy of the code with the following commands
+The is no need anymore to manually install or copy the drivers of CAN-HAT to your RPI since the drivers are already merged in the kernel and you only need to enable the HAT, but if you wish you can get a copy of the code with the following commands
 ```bash
 git clone https://github.com/Seeed-Studio/seeed-linux-dtoverlays
 cd seeed-linux-dtoverlays//modules/CAN-HAT